 These flowers can be found throughout North America and Mexico, and there is also a high concentration of growth in North Africa.
 While mainstream medicine still labels this flower and its derived supplements and uses as unproven, centuries of traditional practices beg to differ.
 You can still find practitioners and herbalists throughout the United States and much of the world who will suggest very limited amounts of datura to be used to treat a wide range of conditions.

 Health Benefits of Datura

-A Final Word of Warning: It cannot be stressed enough that datura is a poisonous plant, and consumption or use of it without proper advisement is not recommended.
+Word of Caution: It cannot be stressed enough that datura is a poisonous plant, and consumption or use of it without proper advisement is not recommended.
 Excess or improper consumption can cause anything from nausea, dizziness, fatigue, and hallucinations to more serious effects, such as permanent mental imbalances and even death.
-Use of datura is restricted in some places and countries such as UK.
+Use of datura is restricted in some places and countries such as the UK.
 Always speak to a medical professional or trained herbalist before using a new natural remedy, especially one as powerful as datura!